So you received your new company uniform. Looks good right? All bright and new and clean... but is it?

-Now consider all the oils on the machines and all the dust in that warehouse, all the unknown fingers that have touched your new workwear.
+Now consider all the oils on the machines and all the dust in that warehouse, all the unknown fingers that have touched your new company uniform.

-Always wash your workwear before you wear it to remove dusts, oils and finger marks from the manufacturing processes.
+Always wash your work clothes before you wear them to remove dusts, oils and finger marks from the manufacturing processes.

-With workwear and company uniforms, it is not just the fabric or the garment construction that could add the above irritants and marks.
+With company uniforms, it is not just the fabric or the garment construction that could add the above irritants and marks.

 Printing adds all sorts of chemicals to your garments.
 Inks and transfers are made from polymers you would not want to eat, plus screen printed garments are literally glued to the beds so they stay in place in between colour applications.
 There would also be an impression left by the pressure of either the screen or the transfer press on the garment.

-Embroidery machines move a lot and need to be well lubricated, this inevitably means oil droplets could end up on the garments.
+Embroidery machines move a lot and need to be well lubricated, this inevitably means oil droplets or vapour could end up on the garments.
 We use a water-soluble oil to ensure it washes out easily.
-It would also add what we call a "ring mark" - an impression left by the embroidery ring used to keep the fabric of the garment tight whilst the embroidery needle does it's magic.
+It would also add what we call a "ring mark" - an impression left by the embroidery ring used to keep the fabric of the garment taught whilst the embroidery needle does its magic.

-Always wash your workwear before you wear it to remove ring marks, screen marks, lubricants, chemicals caused by the decoration processes.
+Always wash your new uniform before you wear it to remove ring marks, screen marks, lubricants, chemicals caused by the decoration processes.

 All clothing comes with a wash care label.
 You will usually find this in the waist of Trousers, in the bottom left seam or in the collar of tops.